WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 =  1.1.2  =
-* Added new currency in PayPal for the Australian Dollar,Polish Zloty,Danish Krone and Singapore Dollar.
+* Added new currency in PayPal for the Australian Dollar, Polish Zloty, Danish Krone and Singapore Dollar.
 * Fix - Resolved Paypal Sandbox mode issue.

 =  1.1.1  =